Comprehensive Heart Checkup - ECG, TMT & 2D Echo Test - Cardiac Evaluation

 -

-When you're looking at ways on how to check heart blockage at home, it is best to get a complete analysis done in a clinic.
+When you're looking at ways on how to check heart issues at home, it is best to get a complete analysis done in a clinic.
 You can find a 2D echo test near me in your area, and get a complete heart blockage test done.
 You can also learn more about what is echo test and the echo test meaning, to get more details.

 What is the meaning of Ischemia

-Ischemia is a term that refers to a reduction in blood flow to a particular area of the body, typically due to a blockage or narrowing of the blood vessels.
+Ischemia is a term that refers to a reduction in blood flow to a particular area of the body, typically due to a narrowing of the blood vessels.
 Ischemia can occur in any part of the body, but it is most commonly associated with the heart, brain, and legs.

 Ischemia can cause a variety of symptoms, depending on the location and severity of the reduced blood flow.
 For example, ischemia of the heart (also known as myocardial ischemia) can cause chest pain, shortness of breath, and other symptoms, and it can increase the risk of heart attacks.
 Ischemia of the brain (also known as cerebral ischemia) can cause stroke-like symptoms, such as weakness, numbness, or difficulty speaking or understanding speech.
 Ischemia of the legs (also known as peripheral artery disease) can cause pain or cramping in the legs when walking or climbing stairs, and it can increase the risk of amputation.